What Is a Prepaid Virtual Credit Card, Is It Safe To Use, and How Do You Get One?

 - The company that issues you the card may set a required minimum balance for opening a prepaid virtual account

-When you order the card, it is most commonly sent to you via email.
+When you order the virtual prepaid card, it is most commonly sent to you via email.
 You shouldn’t be surprised if your issuer sets a maximum balance possible, too, so make sure you check this before you continue to fund your prepaid virtual card.

 Another thing to take into account is that the issuer is likely to charge you a card activation fee.
 The higher the initial amount, the higher the activation fee.
 Depending on the issuer, you might also be required to pay a monthly fee to keep the card active.

 Depending on what features they have, prepaid virtual credit cards can be divided into two categories.
 You should do some research about these and find out what they offer to be able to pick the most convenient solution for your particular situation.
 Here are your options:

 If the issuing company allows you to reload your prepaid card for some future purchases, then you have a reloadable card.
 Depending on the company, the amount of future reloads may be limited right from the start, so make sure you ask about this regulation right away.
 Reloadable prepaid virtual credit cards are best used when you’re planning to make regular payments, such as for subscriptions.
 One of the things you should be aware of when choosing this or that type is that fees for reloadable cards are usually somewhat higher than for single-use cards.